spikesoftware/IndieGamesLab/README.md

   * The project will build and can be tested without an active subscription using Microsoft Fakes

 ## IndieGamesLab
-Documentation is located at [IndieGamesLab](http://indiegameslab.com).
+Documentation is located in the wiki [IndieGamesLab](https://github.com/spikesoftware/IndieGamesLab/wiki).

 ## Nuget packages
 [IGL.Common](https://www.nuget.org/packages/IGL.Common)